Programming641/computer_vision_algorithm3/README.md

 this file creates whole object shape from mouse circled area. drag_on_image.py above created the individual shapes that fell inside the mouse circled area.
 The file is also created including all individual shapes of mouse circled area.
 This file reads this file (which is named "filename + matched shape ids.txt") and creates the one whole object image of the mouse circled area.
 For clarity and details, see presentations

+if you would like to send message: center_corner120102@yahoo.co.jp

 NOTE: